 Dr. James P. Patton.
 Dr. Patton currently serves as the Vice Chairman of our Board of Directors, has served as the Chairman of our Board and has been a member of our Board of Directors since February 2002.
 Furthermore, Dr. Patton was the Chairman of our Board of Directors from November 2004 until December 2005, as well as a period from July 2013 until May 2015, and was our Chief Executive Officer from February 2002 to November 2002.
 Since February 1999, Dr. Patton has been the Vice President of Millennium Oncology Management, Inc., which is a consulting company in the field of oncology services delivery.
 Dr. Patton was a trustee of Dundee Wealth US, a mutual fund family, from October 2006 through September 2014.
 He is a founder and has been chairman of VAL Health, LLC, a health care consultancy, from 2011 to the present.
 In addition, he was President of Comprehensive Oncology Care, LLC, a company that owned and operated a cancer treatment facility in Exton, Pennsylvania from 1999 until its sale in 2008.
-From February 1999 to September 2003, Dr. Patton also served as a director of Pinpoint Data Corp.
-From February 2000 to November 2000, Dr. Patton served as a director of Pinpoint Data Corp.
-From February 2000 to November 2000, Dr. Patton served as a director of Pinpoint Data Corp.
-From February 2000 to November 2000, Dr. Patton served as a director of Pinpoint Data Corp.
+From February 1999 to September 2003, Dr. Patton also served as a consultant to LibertyView Equity Partners SBIC, LP, a venture capital fund based in Jersey City, New Jersey.
+From July 2000 to December 2002, Dr. Patton served as a director of Pinpoint Data Corp.
 From February 2000 to November 2000, Dr. Patton served as a director of Healthware Solutions.
-From Jule 2000 to June 2003, Dr. Patton Served as a director of LifeStar Response.
+From June 2000 to June 2003, Dr. Patton served as a director of LifeStar Response.
 He earned his B.S. from the University of Michigan, his Medical Doctorate from Medical College of Pennsylvania, and his M.B.A. from Penn's Wharton School.
 Dr. Patton was also a Robert Wood Johnson Foundation Clinical Scholar.
 He has published papers regarding scientific research in human genetics, diagnostic test performance and medical economic analysis.
-Dr. Patton's experience as a trustee and consultant to funds that invest in life science companies provide him with
+Dr. Patton's experience as a trustee and consultant to funds that invest in life science companies provide him with the perspective from which we benefit.
+Additionally, Dr. Patton's medical experience as a principal and directo